Guardian Druid Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.2

 shifting into

 Bear Form.
-This could be a unique option for some raid
+This can be a unique option for some raid

 encounters, especially in combination with the catweaving rotation, where you